patricksingleton86/milestone-3-cookbook/README.md

 * Simply register/log in to share recipes of your own
 * Navbar will prompt to register or if logged in will allow users to contribute their own recipes
 * Once registered/logged in, users have the ability to add, edit and delete their own reciepe uploads
+* all recipes can be viewed but not edited when unregistered/not logged in
+* Once logged in, users can view all reciepes but only add, edit and delete their own uploads
+* search scans through recipe name, category, description and ingredients
+* Once successfully logged in/ registered users are welcomed to their profile page
+* Adding a new recipe requires all fields filled
+* Delete a recipe requires a confirmation
+* Editing a recipe has fields pre-filled for convienience
+* Cannot register an existing username

 ### Features left to implement

 * Images of uploaded meals
-* Comments & ratings of recipes by community members
+* Comments & possibly ratings of recipes by community members

 ## Technologies used